ohayocorp/anemos-docs/docs/docs/intro.md

 # Overview

 Anemos is a single binary CLI tool designed to simplify the management of Kubernetes packages.
-It lets you manage manifests and other resources using JavaScript or TypeScript, providing a powerful and flexible way to define your infrastructure as code.
+It lets you manage manifests and other resources using JavaScript, providing a powerful and flexible way to define your infrastructure as code.

 Other tools typically focus on management of a single package.
 But, Kubernetes